Using the Android App Messaging SDK

 A tutorial for adding the Android App Messaging SDK code to your app to allow your app users to receive push notifications from your Dotdigital account

 Our Android App Messaging SDK uses Firebase Cloud Messaging (FCM) to send push notifications to your Android app users.
+If you haven't already configured a Firebase project then please follow the instructions here first.

 Our Android SDK is open source and can be found on Github here: